 As the days and weeks went by, Scruff taught the elderly merchant’s children how to be beggars.
 He taught them how to grovel, how to plead and how to annoy the passers-by until they coughed up a coin.
 But since there were so few travelers on the road, there wasn’t much profit to be had.

-The truth is, Scruff was not much of a beggar either, nor was he much of a teacher.
+The truth is, Scruff was not much of a beggar himself, nor was he much of a teacher.
 As a result the kids grew thinner by the day and their incessant wailing soon got on Scruff’s nerves.

 “OMG!” the eldest girl wailed, “look how skinny and pale I have become.”